Last updated 4 months ago

 Step 2 alternative: if you could not follow step 3 due to firmware version up to 3.11.0 being installed, gain better access to the nozzle by moving the extruder (Z-axis) as high as possible: go to LCD Menu - Settings - Move Axis - Move Z. Spin the Knob to adjust the height.
 Once this is done, preheat the nozzle to 280 °C from LCD Menu - Settings - Temperature - Nozzle.
 Heating the nozzle is essential for this process.

 CAUTION: Heated parts can cause severe burns!

 There must always be a gap (~0.5 mm) between the nozzle and the heater block (left picture).
-The nozzle must be tightened/secured in the heater block, locked against the heat break, while heated (right picture).
+The nozzle must be tightened/secured in the heater block, and locked against the heat break while heated (right picture).
 Failing to do so will cause leaks (center picture).

 a video on our YouTube channel